primatejs/primate/docs/guide/configuration.md

 # Configuration

-Primate is a zero-configuration framework and can be used without creating a custom configuration.
-In most cases the defaults can be used as is.
+Primate is a zero-configuration framework and can be used without a custom configuration.
+In most cases the defaults can be left as is.

 ## primate.config.js